 If you bring your child by car, please DO NOT park on the school grounds.
 Even if your child goes to Kids Club, we ask that you park on the road outside the school.
 This is for the safety of all the children, as the driveway is also the main walkway in and out of school.

-In addition, we would like to remind you that cars should not be parked on the zig zags or the yellow lines outside school.
+We would like to remind you that cars should not be parked on the zig zags or the yellow lines outside school.
 It is dangerous for the children and the passing traffic, and it is also against the law.

 We also try our best to maintain good relationships with our neighbours.
 If you are parking on the estate behind school, please part courteously and do not block driveways or in unsafe places.